Bonnyville: Attractions

 In celebration of Bonnyville's centennial year (2007), the town constructed the Centennial Centre, an educational and recreational centre, as an extension of the R. J. Lalonde Arena and the Bonnyville & District Agriplex.
 Its construction was somewhat controversial as its cost exceeded the original estimate and required a tax hike for both residents of the town and the municipal district.

 Sports

 Bonnyville is home to the Bonnyville Pontiacs, a junior hockey team playing in the Alberta Junior Hockey League and also a senior hockey team, The Bonnyville Senior Pontiacs.
 The teams plays out of the R. J. Lalonde Arena, which is part of the Bonnyville & District Centennial Centre.

-Bonnyville is also home to the Bonnyville Voyageurs a high school football team who play at Walsh field.

 Government

 Bonnyville Town Council is composed of a mayor and six councilors, all directly elected at large.
 The current mayor, as of the 2021 election, is Elisa Brosseau.
 The offices of the Municipal District of Bonnyville are located within the town.